Luz María Umpierre: Poetry

 Umpierre has published six books of poetry and two chapbooks or "hojas poéticas."
 She has received critical attention, particularly from women, feminist, and queer scholars.

 Umpierre is a bilingual poet who writes in English and Spanish and sometimes mixes both languages in the same poem.
 Her work was published by tatiana de la tierra in de la tierra's bilingual magazine, Esto no tiene nombre, for Latina lesbians.
-She also supported de la tierra's other magazine, conmoción, which was a continuation and expansion of esto meant to be a platform for conversation about Latina lesbians through publishing work like Umpierre's.
+She also supported de la tierra's other magazine, conmoción, which was a continuation and expansion of esto no tiene nombre meant to be a platform for conversation about Latina lesbians through publishing work like Umpierre's.
 In her work, she establishes a conversation with many American, Latin American, and Puerto Rican women poets and writers such as Sylvia Plath, Virginia Woolf, Sor Juana Inés de la Cruz, Julia de Burgos, and Sandra María Esteves.
-Noted among these is the poetical exchange she carried for years with Nuyorican minor poet Sandra María Esteves; this exchange was lauded in Europe and the US and was included in a special radio program of the MLA because of its uniqueness.
+Noted among these is the poetical exchange she carried for years with the major Nuyorican poet Sandra María Esteves; this exchange was lauded in Europe and the US and was included in a special radio program of the MLA because of its uniqueness.